Landing rays and ray Cannon-Thurston maps: Other Examples and Constructions

-In \cite{mats-oguni}, using the construction of Baker-Riley, Matsuda and Oguni showed that any non-elementary hyperbolic group $G_1$ can be embedded in a hyperbolic group $G$ such that $(G_1,G)$ is not a CT pair.
-We observe in this subsection, that their construction goes through verbatim for many of the examples in this paper.
+In \cite{mats-oguni}, using the construction of Baker--Riley, Matsuda and Oguni showed that any non-elementary hyperbolic group $G_1$ can be embedded in a hyperbolic group $G$ such that $(G_1,G)$ is not a Cannon--Thurston pair.
+We observe in this subsection that their construction goes through verbatim for many of the examples in this paper.